Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Gets an input schedule event.](ref:getinputscheduleevent)
+> For more information about the API call used go to [Get Input Schedule Event](https://developer.nomad-cms.com/docs/get-input-schedule-event)

 ## Update Live Input Schedule Event